Ergodic Decomposition of Dirichlet Forms via Direct Integrals and Applications: Direct Integrals

-\begin{rem}[Comparison with~\cite{AlbRoe90}] As for quadratic forms,~\eqref{eq:DirIntGenerators} is understood as a direct-integral representation of the Hilbert space~$\dom{L}$, endowed with the graph norm, by the measurable field of Hilbert spaces~$\zeta\mapsto \dom{L_\zeta}$, each endowed with the relative graph norm.
-The set-wise identification of~$\dom{L}$ as a linear subspace of~$H$ as in~\eqref{eq:DirInt} is already shown in~\cite[Prop.~1.6]{AlbRoe90}. \end{rem}
+\begin{remark}[Comparison with~\cite{AlbRoe90}] As for quadratic forms,~\eqref{eq:DirIntGenerators} is understood as a direct-integral representation of the Hilbert space~$\dom{L}$, endowed with the graph norm, by the measurable field of Hilbert spaces~$\zeta\mapsto \dom{L_\zeta}$, each endowed with the relative graph norm.
+The set-wise identification of~$\dom{L}$ as a linear subspace of~$H$ as in~\eqref{eq:DirInt} is already shown in~\cite[Prop.~1.6]{AlbRoe90}. \end{remark}